Embryology Program Available to Moore County Educators

 • Chicks will not be allowed to go home with students or stay in the classroom after the conclusion of the program.

-• At this time, there will only be one session to participate which begins Monday, March 11 and concludes Friday, April 5.
+• There will only be one session to participate which begins Monday, March 9 and concludes Friday, April 3.
 The mandatory training begins at 4:30 p.m. at a determined location in Carthage (further details will be provided after the registration deadline).
-All program materials will be provided after the training session.
 If you do not attend the mandatory training session, we can not provide you with the supplies and materials for this program.

 ⇒ Program Timeline